 Of the total number, about 175 000 young people took part of a cultural study circle.
 Among them, only 36% were female while 64% were male.

 Government grants to youth organisations and projects

 There is a long tradition of government grants to non-profit youth organisations in Sweden.
 Support to young people’s creativity is one of the priorities.
-Of the year 2019 central government budget for the youth policy area, 21.6 million euros (233 million Swedish kronor) were deposited as a state grant to youth organisations and 21 million Swedish kronor (1.9 million euros) for grants to local youth projects.
+Of the year 2021 central government budget for the youth policy area, about 28 million euros (280 million Swedish kronor) were deposited as a state grant to youth organisations.
 More information is provided in section 5.6, Supporting youth organisations.

 Besides the total figures above, it is currently not possible to estimate the size of the share that has been granted for benefiting young people’s creativity and cultural participation.